Pidgin English in China

 Hab catchee one plum,

 “Hai yah ! what one good chilo my!” [chilo = child]

 Leland does not allude to the fact that European traders were also speaking CPE - it was the language devised for foreign trade between people after all.
-While the Chinese may have struggled to make English word sounds the English must have struggled with the grammar; CPE seems a fair compromise.
+While the Chinese may have struggled to make English word sounds the English must have struggled with the grammar and so CPE seems a reasonable compromise.

 Pidgin was a practical language with just enough words and structure for trade to be unambiguously transacted.
 Its brief usage in China still managed to have a long term influence; phrases in use today probably originating in CPE include: ‘to make do’; ‘long time no see’; ‘no sabee’ (don’t understand from Portuguese ‘saber’); ‘how come?’; ‘look see’; ‘no can do’ ; ‘where to?’; ‘no-go’; ‘chop-chop’ (hasten); ‘chow’ (food); ‘no pain, no gain’ and ‘chicken fried rice’.

 Both Chinese and English are not too fussed about picking up new words from other countries.
 Mandarin Chinese now has hundreds of words which are transliterations of English.
 Everything from bacon (péigēn 培根) to whisky (wēi shì jì 威士忌 ).